snguyenthanh/ora-backend/docs/Chat_using_SocketIO.md

 ##### visitor_leave_queue

-Emitted to all staffs in queue room to inform them to remove a chat from the queue, because the visitor has disconnected.
+Emitted to all staffs to inform that the visitor has manually left the chat.

 Args: